MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ### Provisioning Hierarchy

-Because CSV files do not store information in a hierarchical structure, the GCSV Connector does not support any hierarchical provisioning configurations.
+Because CSV files don't store information in a hierarchical structure, the GCSV Connector doesn't support any hierarchical provisioning configurations.

 The following image is an example of the *Provisioning Hierarchy* page.